 9. Paw print mini urn

-This is an urn that looks identical to a large urn but is small enough to share pet cremains.
+This type of urn looks identical to a large urn but is small enough to share pet cremains.
 It has paw prints on the face of the urn and can be personalized to include your pet’s name and the dates they lived.

 10. Small pet urn with picture

 Most pets may only need a small-sized urn, but these don’t have to feel impersonal.
-Choose an urn that is just large enough to include a picture of your furry friend on the side as a tribute to your beloved pet.
+Choose an urn like this one that is just large enough to include a picture of your furry friend on the side as a tribute to your beloved pet.

 11. Wooden box pet urn